ethangame29/civ-ipriot-smiley/knowledge_and_evidence.md

 1. Does the code's author believe that every `Smiley` should be able to blink?
 Explain.

-> !?!?!
-The author has created an abstract class called blinkable that is being used by Happy class.
+>The author has created an abstract class called blinkable that is being used by Happy class.
 Because of this i believe the author thinks every smiley should blink.
 >

 2. For those smileys that blink, does the author expect them to blink in the same way?
 Explain.

->!?!?!?!
-I think the author does not expect the smileys to blink in the same way because of the blinkable class.
+>I think the author does not expect the smileys to blink in the same way because of the blinkable class.
 Because of how abstract base classes work, the smileys that use Blinkable will all need to have a blink method that can have their own implementation.
 >

 3. Referring to the implementation of blink in the Happy and Sad Smiley classes, give a brief explanation of what polymorphism is.